 Capital Gains and Basis

-Terms for gain, loss, and basis calculations that determine the taxable result when property is sold or exchanged.
+Gain, loss, and basis terms that determine the tax result when property is sold or exchanged.